 All the Right Places

-The first in a brand new contemporary romance series starring the men and women who are determined to keep the billion-dollar denim dynasty, Riley O’Brien & Co, on top, but aren’t about to let success stand in the way of love…
+The first in a brand new contemporary romance series starring the men and women who are determined to keep the billion-dollar denim empire, Riley O’Brien & Co, on top, but aren’t about to let business stand in the way of love…

 Amelia Winger is a small-town girl with big dreams of becoming a successful designer.
 So when she gets a gig designing accessories for denim empire Riley O’Brien & Co., it’s a dream come true.
 Amelia can handle the demanding job, but she isn’t quite prepared for sexy CEO Quinn O’Brien.
 She’s doing her best to keep things professional, but the attraction sparking between them makes it personal.
 And so does the secret project she’s working on behind his back…